We've begun work on our new SEND Strategy for Suffolk for 2020-2023.

 Q: Will my contribution to the strategy make any difference?

-Yes, we want to get as many people involved in co-producing the new strategy as possible.
-We want to make sure that the new SEND strategy is a reflection of the needs of all those who have an interest in SEND.
+Yes.
+We want to get as many people involved in co-producing the new strategy as possible, to make sure that our new SEND strategy is a reflection of the needs of all those who have an interest in SEND.
 This includes families, children and young people, professionals and practitioners who deliver provision and service and leaders.
-To do this we need to ask as many people as possible for their ideas and feedback, using that feedback we can then develop a strategy that can help us achieve better outcomes for all.
+To do this we need to ask as many people as possible for their ideas and feedback.
+Using that feedback we can then develop a strategy that can help us achieve better outcomes for all.

 Q: Who can be a SEND strategy champion?